-Social commerce is the process of selling products directly on social media.
-The entire shopping experience, from product discovery and research to the checkout process can happen without the consumer having to leave the social media platform.
+Social commerce is the process of selling and buying products directly on social media.
+The entire shopping experience, from product discovery, research, to checkout can happen without the consumer having to leave the social media platform.

 Table of contents

 US vs China’s Social Commerce Market

 Social Commerce Survey (1,000 responders)

 Buy Now Pay Later

 We are a global influencer marketing agency that helps brands engage with Gen Z & Millennials on TikTok, Instagram and YouTube.

 Some of the experts featured in our report